Holographic RG flows and black holes

 Using thermal states within holography, we construct a monotonic function which counts the degrees of freedom along both an RG flow and its trans-IR analytic continuation which coincides with known monotonic functions from the literature.
 We numerically examine its behavior for thermal states along RG flows triggered by "minimal" scalar deformations, which amounts to analyzing the behavior of AdS black holes backreacting against Klein-Gordon scalar fields.
 We also discuss how various quantum information quantities encode aspects of the trans-IR flow, with a particular emphasis on statistical correlations and holographic complexity from action.

 We examine how near-boundary physics imprints upon the interior dynamics of black holes.
 Guided by the renormalization-group-flow view of AdS/CFT, this amounts to examining how UV physics leaves imprints upon a trans-IR analytic continuation of an RG flow.
-We focus on black hole phase transitions whose underlying mechanisms are purely a matter of geometry---in particular the Hawking--Page transition and the entanglement plateau transition of round black holes.
-These transitions are universal in that their occurrence does not stem from the specifics of the bulk matter sector, in contrast with the model-dependent AdS/CMT phase transitions (some of which have been connected to black-hole-interior dynamics).
+We focus on phase transitions of geometric structures in round black holes and whose boundary duals are known---specifically codimension-2 surfaces encoding entanglement entropy and geodesics encoding heavy thermal correlation functions.
+These transitions are universal in that their occurrence does not stem from the specifics of the bulk matter sector, in contrast with the model-dependent AdS/CMT phase transitions (some of which have been connected to black-hole-interior dynamics in the literature).